This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not wear contact lenses on the day of your surgery.
 You may wear glasses.

-- Caregivers will insert an IV into your vein.
+- Healthcare providers will insert an IV into your vein.
 A vein in the arm is usually chosen.
 You may be given liquids and medicine through the IV.

 - An anesthesiologist may talk to you before your surgery.
-This caregiver may give you medicine to make you sleepy before your surgery.
-Tell your caregiver if you or any member of your family has had a problem with anesthesia.
+This healthcare provider may give you medicine to make you sleepy before your surgery.
+Tell your healthcare provider if you or any member of your family has had a problem with anesthesia.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.